emmafaye/Survive/README.md

 Survive
 =======
 Survive is a realistic open-world Zombie FPS RPG.
-The key behind Survive is that it would be open to the community, much like how Minecraft is open to the community.
+The key behind Survive is that it is open to the community, much like how Minecraft is open to the community.

 The hope is that everyone will come together to help make this an awesome game.
 Whether you can contribute ideas, music, animation or modeling, you can help bring this game to life.